klaemo/csv-stream/Readme.md

 }
 ```

-In order for the encoding option to take effect you need to install the excellent [node-iconv](https://github.com/bnoordhuis/node-iconv) by node core contributor @bnoordhuis
+In order for the inputEncoding option to take effect you need to install [iconv-lite](https://github.com/ashtuchkin/iconv-lite).
-Also, take a look at the node-iconv documentation for supported encodings.
+Also, take a look at the iconv-lite documentation for supported encodings.
+(iconv-lite provides pure javascript character encoding conversion -> no native code compilation)

 ## Contributors